GarenCrownguard/wand/README.md

 # Release ChangeLog

 ## Version 6 - 31.12.2022 - TBD
-1. Replacing the WAND logo by the SpaceFUND logo.
+1. Replacing the WAND logo by the SpaceFUND logo. <- left
-2. Changing the chart on the Dashboard.
+2. Chart updates - Dashboard.
 3. Remove Bridge and Lending and add Bots instead, to link towards SpaceBOTS.

 ## Version 5 - 13.10.2022